eth-sri/zkay/README.md

 # zkay: A Blockchain Privacy Language

-Zkay (pronounced as `[zi: keɪ]`) is a programming language which enables automatic compilation of intuitive data privacy specifications to Ethereum smart contracts leveraging encryption and non-interactive zero-knowledge (NIZK) proofs.
+Zkay (pronounced as `[zi: keɪ]`) is a programming language which enables automatic compilation of intuitive data privacy specifications to Ethereum smart contracts leveraging (homomorphic) encryption and non-interactive zero-knowledge (NIZK) proofs.
 This repository provides a toolchain for compiling, deploying and using zkay contracts.

 In addition to the instructions below, we refer to the following resources:

 - The original [research paper][zkay-ccs], which introduces the core concepts of zkay.
 - The [online documentation][zkay-docs], which provides a tutorial, language reference and API documentation.
 - The [technical report][zkay-techreport], which describes the features and implementation of zkay v0.2.
+- The most recent research paper (coming soon), which describes the integration of homomorphic encryption in zkay v0.3.

 ## Warning / Security Disclaimer